MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 # FIPS 140-2 Compliance

 The Microsoft Information Protection SDK uses FIPS 140-2 approved ciphers but not FIPS 140-2 validated cryptographic libraries today.
-Applications consuming the MIP SDK need to be aware that the SDK is not considered FIPS compliant at this time.
+Developers building applications consuming the MIP SDK need to be aware that the SDK is not considered FIPS compliant at this time.

 ## Plans for Reaching FIPS 140-2 Compliance